MichalJankowskii/MichalJankowskii/README.md

 ### Hi there 👋

+My name is Michał.
+I am fascinated by new technologies and how they change our everyday life.
+I work as a Head of Emerging Technologies at Objectivity and am responsible for introducing cutting-edge technologies in clients' organisations.

+Right now, my main point of interest is ⚛️quantum computing.
+I am focusing on defining areas where this technology can be used and deliver value.
+In most cases, those areas are related to optimisation and combinatorial challenges.

+This is where I share my open source projects and experiment by testing their limits.

+🔗 &nbsp;**Connect with me**

 <!--
 **MichalJankowskii/MichalJankowskii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.